gagewaymsft/nseq/README.md

 Git fundamentals

-git fetch - retrieves changes on remote branch git pull - puts those changes in your local copy of the branch
+`git fetch` - retrieves changes on remote branch
+`git pull` - puts those changes in your local copy of the branch

-git merge - merges an iteration of the code into yours
+`git merge` - merges an iteration of the code into yours

-git add <filename> adds a file changed to stage
+`git add <filename>` - adds a file changed to stage

-git add . - adds all current files changed to stage
+`git add .` - adds all current files changed to stage

-git commit -m "some message" - creates a commit with "some message"
+`git commit -m "some message"` - creates a commit with "some message"

-git push - pushes commit to local branch, IF no remote origin set: git push -u origin <some branch> - sets the upstream remote branch
+`git push` - pushes commit to local branch, IF no remote origin set:
+`git push -u origin <some branch>` - sets the upstream remote branch

 Some aliases to add to your .gitconfig, just copy and paste this in
 ```bash